afr13dman/senior-thesis/README.md

 4. DT with random removal
 7. DT with adding shortest edges and removing longest edges
-8. DT and adding edges via preferential attachment
+8. DT with random removal and adding edges via preferential attachment
-    - Could also use different scaling factors
 9. DT with random removal and adding shortest edges
 10. DT with adding shortest edges and random removal (how does order impact)